strawberry-graphql/strawberry-django/docs/guide/filters.md

     As seen above `strawberry_django.process_filters` function is exposed and can be reused in custom methods.
 Above it's used to resolve fields lookups

+!!! tip

+    By default `null` value is ignored for all filters & lookups.
+This applies to custom filter methods as well.
+Those won't even be called (you don't have to check for `None`).
+    This can be modified using
+    `strawberry_django.filter_field(filter_none=True)`

+    This also means that build in `exact` & `iExact` lookups cannot be used to filter for `None` and `isNull` have to be used explicitly.

 The code above generates the following schema:

 ```{.graphql title=schema.graphql}